-PLANNING SCHEME REQUIREMENT Acceptable Solutions Performance Criteria (a) the height, bulk and design of existing and proposed buildings; (b) the need to minimise unreasonable impacts on the view lines and view cones in Figure 22.6 and on the landform horizons to kunanyi/ Mt Wellington and the Wellington Range from public spaces within the Central Business Zone and the Cove Floor; the need to minimise unreasonable impacts on pedestrian amenity from overshadowing of the public footpath; the need to minimise unreasonable impacts on the amenity of public open space from overshadowing; (e) the need to minimise unreasonable impacts on pedestrian amenity from adverse wind conditions; and (f) the degree of consistency with the Desired Future Character Statements in clause 22.1.3.

-The site is not located within the Central Business Fringe Area.

-Building height of development on the same title as a place listed in the Historic Heritage Code, where the specific extent of the heritage place is specified in Table E13.1, and directly behind that place must:

-- (a) not exceed 2 storeys or 7.5m higher (whichever is the lesser) than the building height of any heritage building within the place, and be set back between 5m and 10m from the place (refer figures 22.4 i and 22.4 ii); and - (b) not exceed 4 storeys or 15m higher (whichever is the lesser) than the building height of any heritage building within the place, and be set
+PLANNING SCHEME REQUIREMENT Acceptable Solutions Performance Criteria (a) the height, bulk and design of existing and proposed buildings; (b) the need to minimise unreasonable impacts on the view lines and view cones in Figure 22.6 and on the landform horizons to kunanyi/ Mt Wellington and the Wellington Range from public spaces within the Central Business Zone and the Cove Floor; (c) the need to minimise unreasonable impacts on pedestrian amenity from overshadowing of the public footpath; (d) the need to minimise unreasonable impacts on the amenity of public open space from overshadowing; the need to minimise unreasonable impacts on pedestrian amenity from adverse wind conditions; and (f) the degree of consistency with the Desired Future Character Statements in clause 22.1.3.
+Planner Response The site is not located within the Central Business Fri Not applicable. inge Area.
+A4 P4 Building height of development on the same title as place listed in the Historic Heritage Code, where the specific extent of the heritage place is specified in Table E13.1, and directly behind that place must: (a) not exceed 2 storeys or 7.5m higher (whicheve is the lesser) than the building height of any heritage building within the place, and be set back between 5m and 10m from the place (refer figures 22.4 i and 22.4 ii); and (b) not exceed 4 storeys or 15m higher (whichever Development on the same site as a place listed in the Historic Heritage Code and directly behind that place must: (a) be designed, sited, arranged, finished, constructed or carried out so as to not unreasonably detract from those characteristics of the place which contribute to its historic cultural heritage significance; and (b) for city blocks with frontage to a Solar Penetration Priority Street in Figure 22.2, not is the lesser) than the building height of any heritage building within the place, and be set exceed the Amenity Building Envelope illustrated in Figure 22.3, unless it can be demonstrated that the overshadowing of the public footpath on the opposite side of the